philmorefkoung/TopoVita-X/README.md

 ## Data
-Due to file size limitations and licensing issues, we cannot provide the datasets in this repository.
+Due to file size limitations, we cannot provide the datasets in this repository.
 However, the links to the original datasets can be found below: <br />
 * [ALL](https://scotti.di.unimi.it/all/#)
 * [AML](https://www.cancerimagingarchive.net/collection/aml-cytomorphology_mll_helmholtz/)
 * [Malaria](https://lhncbc.nlm.nih.gov/LHC-downloads/downloads.html#malaria-datasets)